Jeansidharta/next-styled-components-template/README.md

 ### `husky`

 This one is used primarily to prevent incorrect code to be pushed to your remote repository.
 It's very useful because `next` production builds will fail if there are any typing errors, while development builds will work fine.So if you have some sort of Continuous Integration setup with your repository, when pushing your code to the master branch, it could fail to build in the last step because of some unseen typing warning.

+### `lighthouse`

+Google's lighthouse auditing is very good at catching easy to spot problems with the page, and is generally a good way of telling if you've messed something up.

+However, auditing a webpage may be very easy to do, but is also very hard to remember.
+It can also be annoying if you have to build the app, serve it, open in a browser and audit it manually.
+Therefore, this is a perfect task to be automated, and is exactly what this library is here for.

+It's not that simple though.
+I had to write a script on my own to run the auditing logic, and it was no easy task, but it sure has been very useful to me, and I hope it'll be of use to you.

 ## What about these packages?